anatawa12/AvatarOptimizer/.docs/content/docs/reference/remove-mesh-by-box/index.md

 ---
-title: Remove Mesh in Box
+title: Remove Mesh By Box
 weight: 25
+aliases:
+  - /en/docs/reference/remove-mesh-in-box/
 ---

-# Remove Mesh in Box
+# Remove Mesh By Box

 Remove some polygons in any of specified boxes.